Dan and Charlene Chen

 Karen is a Neonatologist on faculty at Drexel University College of Medicine.
 She loves to be with students and to mentor and disciple them.
 She helps with all aspects of MCO – and helps to direct the ministry.
 She disciples healthcare women from all over Philadelphia and at the MCO Women’s house, “The Ohana”.
 She is also the faculty advisor and MCO staff team member at Drexel University College of Medicine.
 Karen loves to be with people, to cook, eat chocolate, walk, travel, garden, and hug her cat Clyde and her husband Lewis.
 She has learned much through suffering through many health issues and has seen the power of doing one-on-one discipleship with people.

 Pam grew up in the Philippines and moved to the United States as a little girl.
 She initially trained as a nurse and worked at The Hospital of the University of Pennsylvania before deciding to go to medical school.
 Pam graduated from Drexel University College of Medicine and then did a Family Practice Residency at Thomas Jefferson University Hospital.
-She has been working at Esperanza Health Center in North Philadelphia as a Family Practice Physician since 2015.
+After working at Esperanza Health Center in North Philadelphia as a Family Practice Physician for three years, she began work in the Family Medicine Services department at Penn Medicine.
 She loves to work with OB patients, refugees and HIV positive patients.
 She helps to run a support group for residents in Philadelphia.

 Jibu is an inpatient pharmacist at Lankenau Hospital.
 He graduated from the University of the Sciences in Philadelphia as a pharmacist and is involved discipling pharmacy students and physical therapy students at the University of the Sciences in Philadelphia.
-Jibu is married to the former Jean Linton, attends City Church, lives in West Philadelphia.
+Jibu is married to the former Jean Linton, attends City Church, lives in Broomall, PA.

 Caryn Messinger has worked as a nurse in both hospital and home care settings and has also enjoyed being involved with campus ministry over the past few years.
 After participating in SMI several times, she wanted to get more involved with MCO and is excited about the opportunity to blend her love for mentoring and healthcare through connecting with students and encouraging them in their walk with Christ.
 Caryn helps to disciple healthcare women, especially at the MCO Women’s house, “The Ohana”.